risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 - [MySQL or MySQL-compatible storage](#mysql-or-mysql-compatible-storage)
 - [etcd](#etcd)

+For options except for `etcd`, you only have to change the options of meta.

+- Configure `--backend` to `sql`.

+- Configure `--sql-endpoint` to the target sql backend endpoint.

 :::note
 In future releases, we may no longer support `etcd` as the meta store backend, so please consider using alternative options to ensure compatibility and continued support.
 :::